Jews of Latvia 1941-1945

 To recap the search procedure:

-1. Consult the alphabetical PDF list of Surnames to find the correct spelling of the surname of interest.
+2. Consult the alphabetical PDF list of surnames at the top of the search page to find the correct spelling of the surname of interest.
 Be sure to look for alternate spellings.

-3. Enter the correctly spelled surname from Step 1, above.
+3. Enter the correctly spelled surname into the search bar.

-4. After the results are displayed, add one or more filters (gender, marital status, region, place of birth, place of death, place of residence before the war, place of residence during the war, occupation) from the right side of the screen, if desired.
+4. After the results are displayed, adjust the “Sort by” options, if necessary, and add one or more filters (gender, marital status, region, place of birth, place of death, place of residence before the war, place of residence during the war, occupation) from the right side of the screen, if desired.

-5. Click on the thumbnail summary of the person to retrieve their full profile.
+5. Click on the thumbnail summary of any person to retrieve their full profile.

-6. Note that clicking on the University of Latvia logo on the upper left of the screen will return the user to the homepage.
+6. Clicking on the University of Latvia logo on the upper left of the screen from any page will return the user to the homepage.